udarasandalthenuwara/Meraki-Bulk-Provisioning/README.md

 # Getting Started:

-Input your Meraki OrgID and API Key in the "Getting Started" sheet.
+Input your Meraki OrgID and API Key in the "Getting Started" sheet of "Meraki Bulk provisioning_1.1.xlsx".
 # Step 1: Pre-Status Check

 Purpose: Retrieve the current status of all devices.